 The code is mainly aimed at organisations that are considered data controllers, data protection officers and individuals who are responsible for data sharing related matters within their organisation.
 The majority of the code applies to all data controller sharing activities, regardless of scale and context.
-It is designed to provide an update on previous guidance, to clarify misconceptions on the perceived barriers of sharing and highlight some benefits of data sharing.
+It is designed to provide an update on previous guidance, clarify misconceptions about the perceived barriers to sharing, and highlight some benefits of data sharing.

 There are sections reminiscent of previous ICO guidelines; the data protection principles, data protection by design and default, records and documentation, designation of a DPO, data subject rights, complaints handling, and ensuring the security of data sharing activities.
 However, there are new considerations which are highlighted below.

 New considerations for data sharing

 Data sharing is not fully defined, although the scope of the code is defined by the Data Protection Act 2018 as “the disclosure of personal data by transmission, dissemination or otherwise making it available”.
 The code goes into more detail defining sharing into groups: